Rural tenancies

 Article

-Land prices in France in 2022
+Observatory on land prices in France

-How much does a farm cost?
+How much does a farm cost

 Access to land

-Finding a farm to set up farming
+Finding a farm to set up in agriculture

 Setting up on agricultural wasteland

-Can you buy farmland without being a farmer?
+Can you buy agricultural land without being a farmer

 Financing